Sierra Wireless, Inc. (NASDAQ:SWIR) Expected to Announce Earnings of $0.03 Per Share

-Analysts expect Sierra Wireless, Inc. (NASDAQ:SWIR – Get Rating) (TSE:SW) to announce earnings of $0.03 per share for the current fiscal quarter, according to Zacks.
-Two analysts have issued estimates for Sierra Wireless’ earnings.
-The lowest EPS estimate is ($0.05) and the highest is $0.07.
-Sierra Wireless posted earnings of ($0.26) per share in the same quarter last year, which would suggest a positive year over year growth rate of 111.5%.
-The firm is expected to report its next earnings report on Thursday, May 12th.
+Brokerages expect Sierra Wireless, Inc. (NASDAQ:SWIR – Get Rating) (TSE:SW) to report earnings of $0.03 per share for the current fiscal quarter, Zacks reports.
+Two analysts have provided estimates for Sierra Wireless’ earnings.
+The highest EPS estimate is $0.07 and the lowest is ($0.05).
+Sierra Wireless posted earnings of ($0.26) per share during the same quarter last year, which would indicate a positive year-over-year growth rate of 111.5%.
+The firm is scheduled to report its next earnings results on Thursday, May 12th.

-On average, analysts expect that Sierra Wireless will report full-year earnings of $0.27 per share for the current financial year, with EPS estimates ranging from $0.14 to $0.36.
-For the next financial year, analysts expect that the firm will post earnings of $0.70 per share, with EPS estimates ranging from $0.49 to $1.18.
-Zacks’ EPS calculations are a mean average based on a survey of research analysts that follow Sierra Wireless.
+According to Zacks, analysts expect that Sierra Wireless will report full-year earnings of $0.27 per share for the current year, with EPS estimates ranging from $0.14 to $0.36.
+For the next fiscal year, analysts forecast that the company will post earnings of $0.70 per share, with EPS estimates ranging from $0.49 to $1.18.
+Zacks Investment Research’s EPS calculations are a mean average based on a survey of sell-side research analysts that cover Sierra Wireless.

-Sierra Wireless (NASDAQ:SWIR – Get Rating) (TSE:SW) last released its quarterly earnings results on Tuesday, February 22nd.
-The communications equipment provider reported $0.03 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.25) by $0.28.
-Sierra Wireless had a negative net margin of 17.31% and a negative return on equity of 17.47%.
-During the same quarter in the prior year, the company earned ($0.33) earnings per share.
+Sierra Wireless (NASDAQ:SWIR – Get Rating) (TSE:SW) last posted its quarterly earnings data on Tuesday, February 22nd.
+The communications equipment provider reported $0.03 EPS for the quarter, topping the Zacks’ consensus estimate of ($0.25) by $0.28.
+Sierra Wireless had a negative return on equity of 17.47% and a negative net margin of 17.31%.
+During the same period in the prior year, the firm posted ($0.33) EPS.

-Large investors have recently modified their holdings of the company.
-Legal & General Group Plc lifted its stake in shares of Sierra Wireless by 136.4% in the 4th quarter.
-Legal & General Group Plc now owns 2,515 shares of the communications equipment provider’s stock worth $44,000 after purchasing an additional 1,451 shares during the period.
-FORA Capital LLC bought a new position in shares of Sierra Wireless in the 2nd quarter worth approximately $46,000.
-UBS Group AG lifted its stake in shares of Sierra Wireless by 65.6% in the 3rd quarter.
-UBS Group AG now owns 2,978 shares of the communications equipment provider’s stock worth $46,000 after purchasing an additional 1,180 shares during the period.
-Russell Investments Group Ltd. bought a new position in shares of Sierra Wireless in the 4th quarter worth approximately $50,000.
-Finally, National Bank of Canada FI bought a new position in shares of Sierra Wireless in the 4th quarter worth approximately $78,000.
-Hedge funds and other institutional investors own 58.61% of the company’s stock.
+A number of institutional investors have recently bought and sold shares of SWIR.
+Connor Clark & Lunn Investment Management Ltd. bought a new stake in Sierra Wireless during the 3rd quarter worth approximately $1,217,000.
+Voss Capital LLC lifted its stake in shares of Sierra Wireless by 422.8% in the 3rd quarter.
+Voss Capital LLC now owns 1,227,871 shares of the communications equipment provider’s stock valued at $19,032,000 after purchasing an additional 992,999 shares during the period.
+Thrivent Financial for Lutherans raised its stake in Sierra Wireless by 13.7% during the 2nd quarter.
+Thrivent Financial for Lutherans now owns 745,786 shares of the communications equipment provider’s stock worth $14,162,000 after buying an additional 89,830 shares during the period.
+FORA Capital LLC acquired a new stake in Sierra Wireless during the 2nd quarter worth $46,000.
+Finally, Trigran Investments Inc. raised its stake in Sierra Wireless by 3.2% during the 3rd quarter.
+Trigran Investments Inc. now owns 4,990,875 shares of the communications equipment provider’s stock worth $77,358,000 after buying an additional 156,557 shares during the period.
+58.61% of the stock is owned by hedge funds and other institutional investors.

 Sierra Wireless Company Profile (Get Rating)